-The Family Advocacy Victim Advocate Program is a specialized function within FAP that provides comprehensive assistance and liaison to and for victims of spouse and intimate partner abuse.
-Program staff, Victim Advocates, provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation, and crime victim compensation.
-Victim advocates provide services to assist victims of spouse/intimate partner abuse (this includes sexual assault that occurs within a partner relationship).
-Victim advocates will maintain contact with the victim throughout the medical, investigative, counseling, and judicial process.
+The Family Advocacy Victim Advocate Program is a specialized function within Family Advocacy Programs that provides comprehensive assistance to victims of spouse and intimate partner abuse.
+FAP Victim Advocates provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation and crime victim compensation.
+Victim advocates also provide services to assist victims of sexual assault committed by a spouse or intimate partner.
+Victim advocates will maintain contact with the victim throughout the medical, investigative, counseling and judicial process.
 Please call 254-702-4953.

-A Victim has 2 reporting options.
-The Victim may report domestic abuse as a restricted or unrestricted report.
+A victim has two reporting options.
+The victim may report domestic abuse as a restricted or unrestricted report.
 Restricted reporting allows the adult victim to receive care and services without an investigation or involvement by parties other than those listed below:

 For Restricted Reporting and Hot Line Crisis Services (operational 24/7, 365 days per year), please call 254-702-4953.
-For Unrestricted Reporting by the victim and by third-party concerned individuals, please call the Fort Hood Report Point of Contact (RPOC), call 254-287-CARE (2273).
+For Unrestricted Reporting by the victim and by third-party concerned individuals, please call the Fort Hood Report Point of Contact, call 254-287-CARE (2273).
 This hotline is also operational 24 hours each day.
-The Fort Hood Family Advocacy Program (FAP) stands ready to assist if you are experiencing relationship challenges, pls give us a call, we are here to help.
+The Fort Hood Family Advocacy Program stands ready to assist if you are experiencing relationship challenges, please give us a call, we are here to help.